jose-car95/call_me_maybe/README.md

 - OpenAI article on Byte Pair Encoding.
 - Public Qwen and Byte-Level BPE documentation.

+### AI usage statement

+AI was used as a development assistant for:

+- Refactoring suggestions and design discussion.
+- Code review and checklist generation against the subject requirements.
+- Documentation drafting and improvements (README and docstrings).
+- Proposing edge cases and tests.

-AI was used to review the architecture, explore alternatives, propose edge cases, and assist with tests and documentation.
-Everything incorporated was reviewed with tests, static analysis, and real runs with the model.
+All AI-assisted output was reviewed and validated by hand with tests, static analysis (flake8/mypy), and real runs of the model.
+Only code that is fully understood was kept.